-The 1.5 million Western Balochi speakers who live in southeastern Iran are part of a larger group of 10-12 million Baluch spread...(click for more)2
+The 1.5 million Western Baluchi speakers who live in southeastern Iran are part of a larger group of 10-12 million Baluch spread...(click for more)2

 Though Iran is 90% Shia, the Western Baluch, like other ethnic minorities in Iran, are Sunni Muslim.

-There is little outreach work happening among Western Balochi speakers; they are considered entirely unreached and almost completely unengaged.
+There is little outreach work happening among Western Baluchi speakers; they are considered entirely unreached and almost completely unengaged.

 other regions Videos

 grow the movement

 prayercast | ministry of oneway | firstname.lastname@example.org

 mailing address | PO Box 2211 Naperville, IL 60567